-- Most compressors are being shipped dry.
+- Most compressors are being shipped without the proper amount of oil recommended by the manufacturer.
 It is up to the installer to determine the proper amount to be added to the compressor.
-If the installer does not follow the manufacturers recommendation, the compressor could be damaged due to lack of lubricant. - The A/C system with an improper amount of refrigerant can effect the flow of lubricant.
-If there is not enough refrigerant in the system, the movement of lubricant will be greatly affected.
+If the installer does not follow the manufactures' recommendation, the compressor could be damaged due to lack of lubricant.
+Install 1⁄2 of the recommended oil amount in the compressor and the other 1⁄2 in the accumulator. - The A/C system with an improper amount of refrigerant can affect the flow of lubricant.
+If there is not enough refrigerant in the system the movement of lubricant will be greatly affected.
 There will not be enough lubricant carried with the smaller amount of refrigerant.
-If the system is over charged, the flow of lubricant can be adversely affected by the higher head pressure, and the there is the possibility of oil pooling in the condenser and or drier. - If a leak develops anywhere in the pressurized system, the oil will also leak out.
+If the system is over charged, the flow of lubricant can be adversely affected by the higher head pressure, and the possibility of pooling in the condenser and or drier. - If a leak develops anywhere in the pressurized system, the oil will also leak out.
 A considerable amount of oil can leak out in a very short period of time.
-In many systems, a compressor failure can occur after a very small amount of oil has leaked out. - A problem can arise when the condenser has been impacted with a heavy load of contaminates.
+In many systems, a compressor failure can occur after a very small amount of oil has leaked out.
+When installing a replacement compressor, remember that improper compressor mounting torque can contribute to leaks and/or noise. - A problem can arise when the condenser has been impacted with a heavy load of contaminates.
 The installer flushes the condenser and assumes that since the flush came out clean the condenser was clean.
 Most modern condensers are "dual pass".
 This means that the high-pressure line from the compressor comes into the condenser at the top and splits into at least two parallel passages.
 If one of these passages happens to be clean, and the other is totally clogged, the flush will follow the path of least resistance and flow through the open side.
-This leaves a tremendous amount of contaminate in the system, which goes unnoticed by the installer.
-If a significant amount of these contaminates exit the condenser, they will flow to other components and will cause the slowing or stoppage of the lubricant flow.
+This leaves a tremendous amount of contaminates in the system unnoticed by the installer.
+If a significant amount of these contaminates leaves the condenser, it will flow to other components and will cause the slowing or stoppage of the lubricant flow.
 The proper installation of an inline filter can help to avoid this problem.